SLAB-NLP/Multi-Prompt-LLM-Evaluation/README.md

 ## Instruction template paraphrases

-For access to the paraphrase datasets used in our project, please explore the `paraphrases` folder.
-This folder is organized into two main categories:

-1. **Automatic Paraphrases**: Contains all automatically generated paraphrases for the LMentry and BBH benchmarks.
+For access to the paraphrase datasets used in our project, please explore the `automatic paraphrases` folder.
+This folder contains all automatically generated paraphrases for the LMentry and BBH benchmarks.
 Within this category, you will find a CSV file for each task we evaluated in these benchmarks.
 These files provide the paraphrases along with additional information such as the method used for generating the paraphrase, a manual assessment of its correctness, and the length of the paraphrase measured in tokens.

-2. **Manual Paraphrases**: Includes manually written paraphrases for the BBL benchmark tasks.
-These paraphrases were compiled as part of the research conducted by Sun et al. (https://arxiv.org/abs/2306.11270).

 ## Model Accuracies